 Allods Online is a 3D Fantasy MMORPG with many Sci-Fi elements mixed in.
 Following the shattering of the world of Sarnout, two factions known as the Empire and League now fight for control over drifting continents known as Allods.

 Release Date: February 16, 2010 (NA)

 PvP: Duels / Open PvP/ Astral Battles / Arenas

 Pros: +Well-crafted world, lore, and sound tracks. +F2P and subscription servers available. +Wide variety of races and classes.

-Cons: -No auto-attack feature. -Slow-paced progression. -Cash shop offers enormous benefits.
+Cons: -Slow-paced progression. -Cash shop offers enormous benefits.